 2. Not taking both sides into account:

-When deciding on your new sofa, you need to keep in mind the size of both sides.
+These are the Common Mistakes When Buying a Sofa, When deciding on your new sofa, you need to keep in mind the size of both sides.
 Suppose you choose a two-seater sofa, for instance.
 In that case, it’s common for people only to consider how comfortable the backrest is and pay less attention to the armrests: but if they are going to be used as elbow support or a place to put objects (coats, bags, etc.), what will happen?
 It’s important that the arms fully support the weight of anyone sitting down on them.

 3. Not thinking about who will use it:

-The number of seats doesn’t always have anything to do with how wide or long the seat itself is: single-seater sofas tend to be wider than two-seater versions.
+Is a basic Common Mistakes When Buying a Sofa, The number of seats doesn’t always have anything to do with how wide or long the seat itself is: single-seater sofas tend to be wider than two-seater versions.
 Similarly, the seat depth also points to how much space there is for a particular user: if you are tall and like to stretch out when resting, opt for deeper sofas.
 If your living room has many people coming in and out of it – especially children and pets – fabric that can be easily cleaned is a must!

 4. Forgetting to think about accessories: